Oxford University Scout and Guide Group: History

 The group was founded in 1919 under the name of "O.U.B.P.
 Scout Club", with the first formal meeting held on 24 November that year.
 Women were first admitted to OUSGG the following year.
-For a number of years, the group ran in parallel with Oxford University Rover Crew and Oxford University Girl Guide Club, until 1939, when these merged into the Scout group.
+For a number of years, the Club ran in parallel with Oxford University Rover Crew and Oxford University Girl Guide Club, until 1939, when these merged into the Scout group.
 In 1940 the O.U.
 Guide Club was reformed, though it turned out it had never officially disbanded.

 Missing records make the exact tracking of various mergers and separations between the Rover, Scout, and Guide groups difficult, but the name Oxford University Scout and Guide Group was officially accepted when the group constitution was rewritten in 1962.

 For 50 years the Group camped in the Easter vacation, and the late summer vacation, at the Ennerdale Scout Camp of the Cumbria Scout Country.

 The Group was responsible for organising the first two international Scout and Guide camps at Gilwell Park in 1959 and 1961.
 These events are called Witans, named after the Anglo-Saxon gathering of the wise called a Witan.